WaveEngine/EvergineDocs/manual/graphics/particles/using_particles.md

 | **Time Factor** | _float_ | Time factor applied to the **whole particle simulation**.
 A value of 2 will cause particles move at double speed, while 0.5 will slow down particles to half speed. _(1 by default)_

 ## Load Particle System from code
-The following sample code can be used to instantiate an existing material asset and apply to an entity in your scene.
+The following sample code can be used to create a new Particle force entity in your scene.
 ```csharp
 protected override void CreateScene()
 {